-As edge devices are getting more computational power and edge computing is becoming more popular, pushing down compression, query, and analysis on the edge side is an appealing option.
-Those pushing down make it possible to apply compression on the ingested data in the earlier phase.
-It is beneficial to many aspects of the IoT system: minimizing the data size needed to send, saving network bandwidth, saving the edge /cloud resources for storing data, and speeding up the query with some encoding techniques.
-The pushing down also allows some query being processed by edge directly, which could significantly decrease query latency and make the system more robust to the network disconnection.
-However, the edge is usually a resource-constrained device compared with a more advanced cloud server.
-The limited resource will bring some challenges to compression design and query execution. the compression for IoT data should consider three unique features of real-time IoT data:heterogeneous, endless and dynamic.
-IoT system generates heterogeneous data because of the variety of data acquisition devices [72], as is shown in Figure 2.1.
-The heterogeneous data here does not only mean the data with many different data types but also the data with varying data statistics, including range, precision, cardinality, distributions, etc. IoT data is very different from the historical dataset.
-The historical dataset is static such that you can get the whole statistics for your data processing task.
-In contrast, the IoT system generates endless streaming, and its statistics change over time.
+As edge devices are getting more computational power and edge computing is becoming more popular, pushing down compression, query, and analysis to the edge is an appealing option.
+It is beneficial to many system by minimizing the data size needed to send, saving network bandwidth, saving the edge and cloud resources for storing data, and speeding up the query with the right encoding techniques.
+Such pushing down also allows query processing on the edge directly, which could significantly decrease query latency and make the system more robust to the network disconnection.
+All these benefits contribute to the system's overall cost saving on storage, network, and computation.
+However, the edge is usually resourceconstrained compared with cloud capabilities in terms of network bandwidth, storage, and computation power.
+The limited resource brings challenges to compression design and query execution, which are not well addressed by traditional compression approaches.
+Therefore, more dedicated compression solutions are necessary for IoT systems.